 Texas Tech University will return to face-to-face instruction as our primary form of teaching for Fall 2021.
 In particular, classes that were taught in a face-to-face modality before the pandemic will return to that format for the Fall 2021 term.
 We will continue to offer online courses and will add additional courses as needed.

 At Texas Tech University, nothing is more important than the health and safety of

 our students, faculty and staff.
-We will resume campus visits Monday, January 25,
+We have resumed campus visits on a limited basis.
+Virtual

 our plans to safely reopen, as well as university COVID-19 resources and information.

-- Yes.
-The University is implementing a mandatory face covering policy for all students,
+- The university currently has implemented a mandatory face covering policy for all

 - Students will be required to wear a mask or face covering when attending an in-person class.